rkj43/LRUCache/README.md

 ## Features
 - **Configurable Capacity**: The cache's capacity is configurable at runtime by the consumer.
 - **Thread Safety**: All methods are thread-safe.
+- **Item Eviction Event**: An event is triggered when an item is evicted, allowing the consumer to know when items get evicted.
 - **Dependency Injection**: Demonstrated in the LRUCache.Demo project, showing how to use the cache as a singleton using dependency injection.

 ## How to Use
 ### Dependency Injection
 Dependency injection can be done in the consumer class, and it is demonstrated in the LRUCache.Demo project.
+### Event for Item Eviction
+To subscribe to the item eviction event, refer to the LRUCacheLibrary project and the corresponding test cases in the LRUCache.Tests project.

 ## Testing
 The LRUCache.Tests project contains NUnit tests covering basic use cases and scenarios, including adding, retrieving, removing items, and item eviction events.